AnnickRynne/MarvelBattle/README.md

 - JAVASCRIPT

 ## Frameworks
-   - Google Fonts:
+      - Google Fonts: Imported Orbitron and EXO (See Design: Typography)
+      - Font Awesome: Used the copyright icon in the footer
       - Git: Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
       - GitHub: Used to store the projects code after being pushed from Git

 ## Programmes and tools
-   - Photoshop: used to resize images
+      - Photoshop: used to create the background cover image and resize button images, using layers
+      - Paint: used for the screenshots in DOCS
       - Balsamiq: Used to create the wireframes during the design process
       - Chrome extensions:
       - Fonts Ninja, Eye Dropper, Window Resizer, Dimensions, Image Size Info: Used when doing research on fonts, colors and images
       - WAVE Evalutation Tool: Used when testing accessibility

 # TESTING
+I tested my JavasCript code in JS Hint.
+It came back with a few
 # ACCESSIBILITY
 ![ ](docs/wave.png)